Kal2721/requirement-analysis/README.md

 - **Requirement Analysis and Modeling**: This stage involves taking a closer look at the documented requirements to make sure they are realistic and workable.
 * **Requirement Validation**: The final step in the requirements analysis process, which combines both validation and verification, is about confirming that the requirements actually meet the needs of the stakeholders and the goals of the project.

-# Functional vs. non-functional requirements
+# Types of Requirements

-Functional requirements describe what the product should do, while non-functional requirements place constraints on how the product should do it.
+**Functional requirements** describe what the product should do, while non-functional requirements place constraints on how the product should do it.

 Functional requirements – as the name implies – refer to specific product functionality.
 Defining, measuring, and testing them is usually a straightforward task.

-On the other hand, non-functional requirements (also known as "quality requirements" or "quality attributes") are more abstract.
+On the other hand, **non-functional requirements** (also known as "**quality requirements**" or "**quality attributes**") are more abstract.
 They impose constraints on the implementation of the functional requirements in terms of performance, security, reliability, scalability, portability, and so on.

 # Use Case Diagrams